-- A spotter is required to be in position to safely spot the entire performance on the Horizontal Bar, Still Rings and Vault. - 2.
+- 1. A spotter is required to be in position to safely spot the entire performance on the Still Rings, Vault, and Horizontal Bar. - 2.
 A spotter is allowed on Parallel Bars. - 3.
-If a spotter is present in the area of the Floor Exercise or Pommel Horse event, it is a large deduction from the final score of the routine. - 4.
-The gymnast should not be allowed to begin the routine on rings, horizontal bar, or vault without the presence of the required spotter.
-If the spotter walks away prior to the completion of the routine a medium deduction will be applied with a warning to the coach that a second infraction will result in his remaining gymnasts not being allowed to compete on that event that day.
-The spotting deduction will be taken from the final team score.
-If there is no team affiliation in the competition, the deduction will be taken from the individual's score on that event. - 5.
-An additional spotter is permitted on Still Rings, Vault, Parallel Bars and Horizontal Bar without deduction. - 6.
-Assistance at any apparatus, whether general or as the required spotter, must be provided by an official coach as defined by the state high school association.
+If a spotter is present in the area of the Floor Exercise or Pommel Horse event, it is a large apparatus deduction from the final score of the gymnast's routine. - 4.
+The gymnast should not be allowed to begin the routine on Still Rings, Vault, or Horizontal Bar without the presence of the required spotter. - 5.
+An additional spotter is permitted on Still Rings, Vault, Parallel Bars, and Horizontal Bar without deduction. - 6.
+Assistance at any apparatus, whether general or as the required spotter, must be provided by an official coach as defined by the IHSA.